K-JC/The_Barn/README.md

 * Once I had an idea of what the user would need, I could then begin to figure out what the website would look like.
 * I created some wireframes using Figma, this is how I envisioned the homepage of the website to look and the rest of the pages to keep the same visuals.
 * How I planned the website to look like was to have gold like text against a black background.
 Then some white background with black text for where the restaurant description and imagery would go.
 * Images relating to the restaurant.
 A description about this fictional restaurant.
 Black navbar and footer.
-Hero image to fit the width of the page, this Will blend well with the navigation color scheme I was planning to go with.
+Hero image to fit the width of the page, this will blend well with the navigation color scheme I was planning to go with.
 * Google fonts of Playfair Display and a back up of sans-serif I chose to use.
 * Remembering to center the text and imagery as this project was a mobile first design.
 * Would like to add a favicon to make the website more realistic.
 Collapsible navigation to access hidden pages.